rokaskasperavicius/nominal-ssprove/README.md

 ```
 docker build -t nominal-ssprove .
-docker run --rm -it -v ${PWD}:/mnt nominal-ssprove
+docker run --rm -it nominal-ssprove
 ```

-It takes around an hour to build the image due to compilation of Coq dependencies, but progress should be evident by terminal output.
+The project files are copied into the image, so changes made will not propagate to the host filesystem.
 The final image is around 4GB in size and can be deleted with the command `docker rmi nominal-ssprove`.